-Maybe you have a small chain of dry cleaning stores or a café that did so well it sprouted another location.
-Either way, you want to use SEO to drive business to all of you locations, not just one.
-Here are some ideas for making sure that each of your business locations is findable.
+If your business has more than one location, it’s important to use SEO to drive business to all of your locations, not just one.
+Here are some ideas for making sure that each of your business locations will be found via search.

 Regardless of the type of business you own, as you open new locations, you should have a corresponding webpage on your site about that location.
 This allows Google and other search engines to understand you have a new location.
 Within the webpage, be sure to include the phone number associated with the location in addition to the address.
 In terms of this page’s metadata, including the location city/state in the page title and meta description.
 Like any page you publish on your site, this should include some call to action whether it be a contact form or just a clickable “Call Now” button so that users can reach out.

 Multiple location businesses should be adding a snippet of code to their specific locations pages called Schema Markup.
 This is a snippet of code designed to be read by search engines to better understand things like Name, Address, Phone Number, Hours, and Industry.
 Schema Markup also allows your location to be shown in Google Knowledge Graphs & Search Carousels that are at the top of Google Search.
 Schema Markup is an underutilized tool across the web and adding this to your location page can really assist in jump-starting your search rankings for a new location.

 As your business opens new locations, create Google My Business & Bing Places listings that contain these locations information.
 As you fill this listing out with the correct name, phone number, and address, it will also ask you to list your website.
 Remember that location page we created?
 Us this as a link, as opposed to the home page as this helps Google and Bing understand you have multiple locations.
 While these are the two most important listings you need to create for your new location, you should consider creating an Apple Business listing, Facebook page, and any other industry-specific listings that make sense for your business.